The Complexity of Second-order HyperLTL: The Least Fixed Point Fragment of Second-order HyperLTL with Least Fixed Points

 \ref{lemma:witnesstreeprops_restr}.
 This can be shown by induction over the height of witness trees exploiting the fact that $\tree$ being a $\Pi^*$-witness tree only depends on $\Pi^*(\unidisvar)$ containing $\traces(\tree)$ and the values~$\Pi^*(\pi)$ for trace variables appearing in the $\gamma_{j'}$ with $j' \le j$. \end{proof}

 Now we have collected all the prerequisites to prove Lemma~\ref{lemma_lfpcwmodelsize} which states that every satisfiable $\univar$-free $\lfpsohyltlfp$-sentence has a countable model.

 \begin{proof}[Proof of Lemma~\ref{lemma_lfpcwmodelsize}] Let be a satisfiable $\univar$-free $\lfpsohyltlfp$ sentence.
-Again, we assume w.l.o.g.\ that each trace variable is quantified at most once in $\varphi$, which implies that for each trace variable~$\pi$ quantified in some $\gamma_j$, there is a unique second-order variable~$X_\pi$ such that $\pi$ ranges over $X_\pi$.
+Again, we assume without loss of generality that each trace variable is quantified at most once in $\varphi$, which implies that for each trace variable~$\pi$ quantified in some $\gamma_j$, there is a unique second-order variable~$X_\pi$ such that $\pi$ ranges over $X_\pi$.
 Furthermore, we assume that each $Y_j$ is different from $\unidisvar$ and $\univar$, which can again be achieved by renaming variables, if necessary.

 As $\varphi$ is satisfiable, there exists a set~$T$ of traces such that $T \models\phi$.
 In the following, we assume that $T$ is uncountable (and therefore nonempty), as the desired result otherwise holds trivially.
 We prove that there is a countable~$R \subseteq T$ with $R\models\varphi$.
 Intuitively, we show that the smallest set~$R$ that is closed under the application of the Skolem functions and that contains the traces labeling witness trees (for the fixed points computed w.r.t.\ $T$) for the traces in $R$ has the desired properties.